WPChill/EverlightBox/README.txt

 You'll need to disable the default lightbox.
 Go to your gallery settings, click the "Lightbox" panel and uncheck the "Enable Lightbox?" option.

+= How do activate EverlightBox with FooGallery? =

+Just install EverlightBox and don't activate a FooGallery lightbox.

 = May I contribute? =